sourcery-ai-experiments/QuarticSDK/docs/source/basic.rst

 Aggregation requires the following keys to be present:

--  **transformation\_type (mandatory)**: Refers to the type of transformation.
-It should always be ``aggregation`` for this.
+-  **transformation\_type (mandatory)**: Refers to the type of transformation and must always be ``aggregation``.
 -  **aggregation\_column (mandatory)**: Refers to the column being aggregated.
--  **aggregation\_dict (mandatory)**: This dictionary refers to the methods based upon which the different columns in the dataset will be aggregated.
+-  **aggregation\_dict (mandatory)**: This dictionary refers to the methods on which the different columns in the dataset are to be aggregated.